ayagasha-playground/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 The contract can leave the quarantined state in one of two ways:
-* The current VNC MAY reinstate the contract operation by publishing the missing checkpoints, and committing to any remedial actions as specified in the [validator committee proposal], e.g. paying a fine, etc.
+* The current VNC MAY reinstate the contract operation by publishing the missing checkpoints, and committing to any remedial actions as specified in the [contract constitution], e.g. paying a fine, etc.
 * The quarantine period lapses, at which point the emergency key holder(s) have full administrative power over the contract.
 So they can unilaterally establish a brand new VNC, peg-out and shut down the contract, or whatever.